markdown-extended/manifest/mde-manifest.md

 [RFC 2119][rfc-2119].
 By extension, any word in capital letters SHOULD be understood in its literal meaning.

-The present specifications of the syntax DOES NOT suppose about the final rendering of the content.
+The present specifications of the syntax DOES NOT concern the final rendering of the content.
 This rendering is the purpose of the *parsers* and specific applications.
 The "HTML" final output CAN be used as a rendering example but MUST NOT be a specification reference.

-Each item of the sections below is identified by a structural ID composed like `A.B.C.` to allow it to be referenced and used in citations, implementations, documentations etc.
+Each item of the sections below is identified by a structural ID composed like `A.B.C.` to allow it to be referenced and used in citations, implementations, documentations etc. At each specifications release, these IDs WILL NOT change.

 Terms and definitions